-Now click the Change Authentication button.
-We will create a web application no authentication for now.
+We will create a web application no authentication for now, so click the Change Authentication button to disable authentication.
 We will get back to this issue a bit later.

-After that you will create a project that will have virtually no functionality, but it already has its basic structure.
+The project that you create will have virtually no functionality, but it already has its basic structure, described briefly in the following table:

-Here is the breif description of this structure.